 This course is designed to help students become familiar with the history and social science curriculum at the middle/secondary level, examine the theoretical and research bases for effective teaching and learning in the field of social studies, and apply this knowledge in the design, implementation, and evaluation of their own instructional efforts.
 Topics emphasize teaching about local, United States and world history, geography, economics, and political science as well as the fundamental citizenship mission of social studies.
 Students also examine the Massachusetts History and Social Science Curriculum Framework and use it as a guide for their lesson preparation.
 Traditions, issues, and current curriculum concerns in social studies are explored as well.
 There is a field-based component to this course.
 Limited to Education majors who have satisfied all the retention criteria.
-Students must concurrently take the associated pre-practicum course EDU 344.
-(Fall 2018, Fall 2020) D'Souza/Three credits
+Students must concurrently take the associated pre-practicum course EDU 344F.
+This course is offered during alternate even fall semesters.
+(Fall 2024, Fall 2026)

+D'Souza/Three credits